lidiapsp/Sales-Performance-Analysis-at-RevoGrocers/README.md

 - Promote high-performing categories like **Confections**, **Meat**, and **Poultry**
 - Adjust pricing strategies for **Grain** and **Dairy** to increase sales
 - Use loyalty programs or targeted promotions for categories with high repeat potential

+--*Note: This project uses fictional data for demonstration purposes.*